react-navigation/react-navigation.github.io/versioned_docs/version-7.x/auth-flow.md

 :::tip

-If you have both your login-related screens and rest of the screens in two different Stack navigators and render them conditionally, we recommend to use a single Stack navigator and place the conditional inside instead of using 2 different navigators.
+Instead of having your login-related screens and rest of the screens in two different Stack navigators and render them conditionally, we recommend to use a single Stack navigator and place the conditional inside.
 This makes it possible to have a proper transition animation during login/logout.

 :::